David Chung

 That’s exactly the kind of project where chat-only PM falls apart.

-Pete’s four-doc artifact set kept the rework scoped:
+Pete’s four-document set kept the rework scoped:

-2. status.md tracked story state across waves.
+2. status.md tracked job state across waves.

 3. ISSUES.md preserved blockers, deviations, and intentional gaps.